namigabbasov/Publications/README.md

 2. **Qualitative Data**: Historical records, interviews, and case study analyses.
 3. **Country-Year Data**: Macro-level datasets aggregated by country and year for regression analysis.
 4. **Experimental Data**: Results from survey and classical experiments.

-Each dataset is accompanied by metadata or documentation.

 ---